victorcampos7/weightnorm-init/README.md

 For instance, the following command would train an MLP on MNIST using WeightNorm with the proposed initialization:

-`cd src && python -m train --dataset mnist --nn mlp --weight_norm --init proposed_orthogonal`
+`cd src && python -m train --dataset mnist --nn mlp --weight_norm --init orthogonal_proposed`

 ## Citation